Entanglement distribution modeling with quantum memories in a global and local clock system: Entanglement distribution with synchronous links

 with $\eta_{det}=\eta_{\scriptscriptstyle BSM}\eta_{\scriptscriptstyle QR}\eta^2_{\scriptscriptstyle QM}\eta^2_{\scriptscriptstyle D}$ corresponding to the total loss experienced inside a QR node.
 The factor $\eta_{\scriptscriptstyle QR}$ considers the total efficiency of the QR (coupling efficiencies etc.) and is taken to be a value of 0.5 in all cases.
 Here, we can see that the synchronous requirement will negate the benefit due to shorter transmission links.
 For simplicity of our model we assume a fixed delay between each attempt that is dictated by the travel time from the sources and BSM apparatus between node stations.
 Note that we will not use Eq.~\ref{eq:multilinkdet} explicitly in our analysis but it will serve as a reference equation for extending the stochastic case of Eq.~\ref{eq:singlelinkstoch} for multiple links to

 where $\eta_{stoch}=\eta_{\scriptscriptstyle BSM}\eta_{\scriptscriptstyle QR}\eta^2_{\scriptscriptstyle D}$.

-Figure~\ref{fig:synchdist} illustrates Eq.~\ref{eq:multilinkstoch} for varying efficiencies, number of links and coherence times where the coherence time and shows the impact for different factors highlighting the contrast between exponential and polynomial losses.
+Figure~\ref{fig:synchdist} illustrates Eq.~\ref{eq:multilinkstoch} for varying efficiencies, number of links and coherence times, and shows the impact for different factors highlighting the contrast between exponential and polynomial losses.
+As in Fig.~\ref{fig:singlelink}, the log--linear slopes echo the intuition from coherent optical links: incremental loss in each segment multiplies the end-to-end success probability, analogous to how error probabilities compound in classical transmission, though here the dominant ``errors'' are photon loss and failed BSMs.
 Fig.~\ref{fig:synchdist}(a) shows the rate dependencies assuming an infinite QM coherence time and $\eta_{\scriptscriptstyle QM}=$0.5 for a varying number of links.
 It can be seen that at low distances, polynomial losses yield the greatest impact.
 At distances near 200~km the impact of reduced exponential losses from links takes over causing the rate lines to cross over.
-We extend this analysis for a fixed QM coherence time in~\ref{fig:synchdist}(b) for $\tau_{\scriptscriptstyle mem}=0.1$ ms, which which yields similar results to the infinite coherence time case as little photon loss in the memories occurs at these distances.
-Figs.~\ref{fig:synchdist}(c) and~\ref{fig:synchdist}(d) display the rates with varying coherence times and memory efficiencies on a two link, one central node repeater chain.
+We extend this analysis for a fixed QM coherence time in Fig.~\ref{fig:synchdist}(b) for $\tau_{\scriptscriptstyle mem}=0.1$ ms, which yields similar results to the infinite coherence time case as little photon loss in the memories occurs at these distances.
+Figs.~\ref{fig:synchdist}(c) and~\ref{fig:synchdist}(d) display the rates with varying coherence times and memory efficiencies for a three-link ($n=3$) chain with one central repeater node.

 In synchronous entanglement generation, non-unity coherence times and memory efficiencies cause the final rate to fall below that of direct transmission.
 For this reason, a lower number of nodes and links increases the probability of success.
 Because the overall link success depends on the synchronization of all repeater nodes, the time for a successful entanglement distribution always corresponds to a single global clock unit.